Tay Bridge disaster

 The Tay Bridge disaster occurred during a violent European windstorm on Sunday 28 December 1879, when the first Tay Rail Bridge collapsed as a North British Railway (NBR) passenger train on the Edinburgh to Aberdeen Line travelling from Burntisland to Dundee passed over it, killing all aboard.
 The bridge, designed by Sir Thomas Bouch, used lattice girders supported by iron piers, with cast iron columns and wrought iron cross-bracing.
 The piers were narrower and their cross-bracing was less extensive and robust than on previous similar designs by Bouch.

 Bouch had sought expert advice on wind loading when designing a proposed rail bridge over the Firth of Forth; as a result of that advice he had made no explicit allowance for wind loading in the design of the Tay Bridge.
 There were other flaws in detailed design, in maintenance, and in quality control of castings, all of which were, at least in part, Bouch's responsibility.

 Bouch died less than a year after the disaster, his reputation ruined.
 Future British bridge designs had to allow for wind loadings of up to 56 psf.
 Bouch's design for the Forth Bridge was not used.

-As of 2024, it remains the fifth-deadliest railway accident in the history of the United Kingdom, as well as the second deadliest rail accident in Scottish history, being surpassed by the UK's deadliest: the Quintinshill rail disaster.
+As of 2024, it remains the fifth-deadliest railway accident in the history of the United Kingdom, as well as the second deadliest rail accident in Scottish history, having been surpassed in 1915 by the Quintinshill rail disaster.

 Bridge

 Construction of the original Tay Rail Bridge began in 1871.
 In its initial design, the bridge was to be supported by brick piers resting on bedrock.
 Trial borings had shown the bedrock to lie at no great depth under the river.
 At either end of the bridge, the bridge girders were deck trusses, the tops of which were level with the pier tops, with the single-track railway running on top.
 However, in the centre section of the bridge (the "high girders") the bridge girders ran as through trusses above the pier tops (with the railway inside them) in order to give the required clearance to allow passage of sailing ships to Perth.

-The bedrock lay much deeper than the trial borings had shown, and the bridge's designer, Sir Thomas Bouch, redesigned the span with fewer piers and correspondingly longer girders.
+The bedrock lay much deeper than the trial borings had shown, and as the designer, Bouch redesigned the span with fewer piers and correspondingly longer girders.
 The pier foundations were now constructed by sinking brick-lined wrought iron caissons onto the riverbed, and filling these with concrete.
 To reduce the weight these had to support, Bouch used open-lattice iron skeleton piers; each pier had multiple cast-iron columns taking the weight of the bridging girders.
 Wrought iron horizontal braces and diagonal tiebars linked the columns in each pier to provide rigidity and stability.